Meniscus Injury | Symptoms, Diagnosis & Physiotherapy Treatment

 - Compress your knee.
 Use an elastic bandage or a neoprene-type sleeve on your knee to control swelling.

-- Elevate your knee with a pillow under your heel when you're sitting or lying down.
+- Elevate your knee with a pillow under your heel when sitting or lying down.

 Other treatments recommended are: